-There are two forms of cholesterol that most Americans are familiar with: Low-density lipoprotein (LDL or "bad" cholesterol) and high-density lipoprotein (HDL or "good" cholesterol.)
-These are the form in which cholesterol travels in the blood.
+There are two forms of cholesterol that many people are familiar with: Low-density lipoprotein (LDL or "bad" cholesterol) and high-density lipoprotein (HDL or "good" cholesterol.)
+These are the forms in which cholesterol travels in the blood.

 LDL is the main source of artery-clogging plaque.
 HDL actually works to clear cholesterol from the blood.

 Triglycerides are another fat in our bloodstream.
 Research is now showing that high levels of triglycerides may also be linked to heart disease.

 What Are the Symptoms of High Cholesterol?